feelixs/cli/README.md

 `pip install -U git+https://github.com/SSoTme/cli`

+This will also attempt to automatically install the required .NET version into your system.

 After installation, the commands `ssotme`, `aicapture`, and `aic` will be usable in your terminal!

 ### Troubleshooting the PIP install